o3de/o3de.org/content/docs/user-guide/interactivity/robotics/concepts-and-components-overview.md

 - [Twist](https://github.com/ros2/common_interfaces/blob/master/geometry_msgs/msg/Twist.msg) messages.
 - [AckermannDrive](https://github.com/ros-drivers/ackermann_msgs/blob/master/msg/AckermannDrive.msg)
   The component subscribes to these command messages on a configured topic.
-The topic is "cmd_vel" by default, in a namespace as dictated by ROS2Frame.
+The topic is `cmd_vel` by default, in a namespace as dictated by __ROS2Frame__.

-To make use of received command messages, use either `AckermannControlComponent`, `RigidBodyTwistControlComponent` or `SkidSteeringControlComponent` , depending on steering type.
+To make use of received command messages, use either `AckermannControlComponent`, `RigidBodyTwistControlComponent`, or `SkidSteeringControlComponent`, depending on the steering type.
 You can also implement your own control component or use LUA scripting to handle these commands.
 Unless scripting is used, control components should translate ROS 2 commands to events on `VehicleInputControlBus`.
 These events will be handled by a [`VehicleModelComponent`](#vehicle-model) if it is present.
 You can use tools such as [rqt_robot_steering](https://index.ros.org/p/rqt_robot_steering/) to move your robot with Twist messages. `RobotControl` is suitable to use with [ROS 2 navigation stack](https://navigation.ros.org/).
-It is possible to implement your own control mechanisms with this Component.
+It is possible to implement your own control mechanisms with this component.

 ### Vehicle Model